-My Sweeten Story: From a Studio to a Junior One-Bedroom
+From a Studio to a Junior One Bedroom in Manhattan

-- Homeowners: Claire and Dan posted their studio apartment remodel project on Sweeten
+- Homeowners: Claire and Dan posted their junior one bedroom renovation project on Sweeten

 - Where: Lower East Side, Manhattan, New York City

-- Primary renovation: A gut renovation to transform the 500-square-foot studio apartment into a modern and flexible junior one-bedroom
+- Primary renovation: A gut renovation to transform the studio apartment into a modern flex space

 Dan and I lived on the Lower East Side for several years in typical rental apartments—tiny, no living rooms, dated kitchens and baths, and windows looking into someone else’s kitchen.
 In NYC real estate terms, this translates into “cozy!”
 We’re not big fans of moving, so purchasing an apartment together was always on our minds.

 Often, we’d walk past our current apartment building and joke about purchasing a studio there if we could find a relatively cheap unit to gut-renovate.
-Somehow this apartment showed up in an internet search and met our expectations, so we decided to buy it!
-We closed in February and lived in our old apartment until the end of June while the renovations were in progress.
+Somehow this apartment showed up in an internet search and met our expectations, so we decided to buy it.
+We closed on the purchase but lived in our old apartment while the renovations were in progress.

 It’s a dusty business, so live somewhere else during a gut renovation, if possible…